Elder Abuse Attorneys in St Petersburg

 - Signs of Blood or Bleeding: Any sight of blood really could be an indication that your family or friend may be suffering mistreatment.
 Observe the specific location of the blood as your family member might also be the victim of sexual abuse.

-- Slip and Fall Accidents: Personal injury slip and fall accidents at senior nursing care facilities should be addressed to ensure walking assistance, including rails and ramps to assist minimize the risk of patients from falling over.
+- Slip and Fall Accidents: Slip and fall accidents at senior nursing care facilities should be addressed to ensure walking assistance, including rails and ramps to assist minimize the risk of patients from falling over.

 - Chemical Restraints: A general statement of abuse in rest homes is subduing patients.
 High amounts of prescription drugs can be used by nursing homes who want to control an individual having dementia or with behavior aggressive in nature.
 The issuance of excessive medication dosage as treatment is dangerous and can even lead to deaths.